mgood7123/GenericPieceTable/README.md

 GenericPieceTableDescriptorOrderFunctions<DESCRIPTOR_ORDER_CONTAINER_T> descriptor_order_functions;
 ```

-this `Info` struct defines a few functions that are self explanatory, and is merely for convinience of having `2` variables instead of `6` variables
+this `Info` struct defines a few functions that are self explanatory, and is merely for convinience of having less variables and functions

 the `buffer` is any container which satisfies the `origin_functions` and `append_functions` requirements, in which the example `StringPieceTable` comments each function